0xtaufeeq/CS2024-Mini-Project/README.md

 # Build a Simple Java Chat Application with GUI
 ## Step-by-Step Guide to Using Sockets for Real-Time Messaging

+Java sockets allow communication between two different Java Runtime Environments (JREs).
+Using the `java.net` package, Java sockets can connect applications in two ways -

+1. **Connection-Oriented** - Uses TCP (Transmission Control Protocol) to establish a stable connection between client and server, ensuring data is sent and received reliably.
+2. **Connectionless** - Uses UDP (User Datagram Protocol) to send data quickly, without guaranteeing a stable connection.

+### Setting Up a Java Client

+On the client side, two main details are needed to connect to a server -

+- **IP Address** - The network location of the server.
+- **Port Number** - The entry point for server communication.

+In this Java chat application, the client socket connects to the server socket using these details.
+A new thread is created on the client for each incoming message, enabling real-time chat functionality.

 `Server.java`

 ```java